 Below is information on individual CAN divisions.
 As our divisions update their operations, we will update the information below.

 Real Estate Services

 For your convenience we have created online permit applications to reduce the need to travel to our office.
 You can now find applications for Sidewalk Vendors and Special Events online.
 For all new Encroachment permits please email Olga.Crump@slcgov.com for assistance.
-The City is working to implement an online application for this in the very near future.
-If you have any further questions, please see contact information at the Team’s webpage: https://www.slc.gov/can/real-estate-services/
+Applications may be made in person by appointment only.
+Appointments can be made by email at firstname.lastname@example.org.
+For more information, please visit: https://www.slc.gov/can/cares/real-estate/

 All customers who regularly visit us in the office to make monthly payments are asked to call 801-535-7228 and make your payment using a credit card or an electronic check.
 We request you continue making your payments over the phone until the City returns to a normal schedule.